Counselling Skills and Models PG (7743.5)

 You must be able to word process assessments so that they are well presented, search the library data bases for relevant journal articles and access UCLearn site for this unit.
-It is the individual student's responsibility to access appropriate help from the University IT services or the library if he or she does not have adequate skills.
+It is the individual student's responsibility to access appropriate help from the University IT services or the library if you do not have adequate skills.

 Work placement, internships or practicums

 APA referencing format is required in this unit.
-You will find some important information about referencing on the following website: http://www.canberra.edu.au/library/research-gateway/research_help/referencing-guides
+You will find some important information about referencing on the following website: APA 7th ed. - UC Referencing Guide - UC Library Guides at University of Canberra (libguides.com)

 Assessment items will be moderated according to the Faculty of Health guidelines for moderation.